 Managing dunning calls and large-scale customer communication can be tricky if you have a huge client base.
-The dunning process is run via email exchanges, snail mails, and telephone calls.
+The manual dunning process is run via email exchanges, snail mails, and telephone calls.
 With a high volume of customer accounts, collection analysts have to personalize communications manually.
 This is tedious and causes delays in your workflows.
 The overhead cost of sending snail mails and making telephone calls also increases the operational expenses.

 Payment collection is often done manually via cash or check deposits.

-a.
-Checks: Processing a paper check can take 2 to 10 business days.
+Processing a paper check can take 2 to 10 business days.

 Factors that affect check processing time and costs include:

-b.
-Cash Deposits: Based on bank policies, processing cash payments can take one to four business days.
+Based on bank policies, processing cash payments can take one to four business days.
 If you consider other factors such as holidays or system glitches, the overall time-to-cash may further increase.
 It can also become an inconvenience for your customers.

 Many businesses match invoices with the respective payments manually.
 This can work well if you have a small customer base.
-However, if you have a large customer base, you will require more time and resources to match the invoices.
+However, if you have a growing customer base, you will require more time and resources to match the invoices.
 Manual matching may also lead to errors.